hamzalodhi2023/hamzalodhi2023/README.md

 🌍 Let's connect and explore the limitless possibilities of the digital landscape together!
 Find me on GitHub for a peek into my code journey, or connect on LinkedIn to stay updated on my professional endeavors. 🤝

 🌟 **What I Bring to the Table:**
-- 💻 Proficient in HTML, CSS, and JavaScript.
+- 💻 Proficient in HTML, CSS, JavaScript, GSAP, LocomotiveJS, ReactJS, Framer Motion, Tailwind CSS and AOS.
 - 🎨 A keen eye for design and a knack for creating pixel-perfect layouts.
 - 🛠️ Experience with responsive web design and cross-browser compatibility.
 - 📐 Strong understanding of web accessibility and best coding practices.